If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 Death Certificate (Acta de Defunción)

 Who will obtain the Mexican government declaration of death with the appropriate stamps from the Civil Registry and the Ministry of Public Health?
 This is not only a death certificate but an authorization for burial or cremation.
 Some Mexican funeral homes have experience assisting with these matters, others not.
 Will your designees need to do it?
 Best to find out how to obtain the certificate in the state or province where you live so you can leave instructions.
-(See Resources section below the article with links to information about death certificates in Mexico).
+(See Resources section with links to information about death certificates in Mexico).

 Register Death with Your Country’s Embassy or Consulate